kennolot/CTF-pi/physical_access/ctfpi2_2/manual2_2.md

-### Physical Access - Exploiting open USB ports with our own bad-USB.
+### Physical Access - Exploiting open USB ports with our own BadUSB.

 ## Scenario

 This time we've found an otherwise inaccessible Raspberry device running in an IoT environment.
 It was hidden from plain sight and there doesn't seem to be a lot of ways to breach it's security.
 However we see that the USB ports of the raspi are completely exposed.

+We have overheard someone and know that the `flag.txt` is inside the pi home directory.

-In this scenario we are building our own Bad-USB, a device when plugged into another device(Raspberry Pi in our case) delivers malware, executes malicious commands etc. By the end of this we will see that even a device that is completely offline or otherwise unreachable is still possible to exploit with exposed USB ports.
+In this scenario we are building our own BadUSB, a device when plugged into another device(Raspberry Pi in our case) delivers malware, executes malicious commands etc. By the end of this we will see that even a device that is completely offline or otherwise unreachable is still possible to exploit with exposed USB ports.

 ## Requirements